Opaque, cream-gel pigment that grips the inner rim so it won’t fade or smear before evening.

 Skip or test first if you:

-- Prefer a smoky, blendable pencil for the rim (look at classic kohls instead).
+- Prefer a smoky, blendable pencil for the rim (a classic kohl may suit you better).

-- Want a super-cheap option (see dupes below).
+- Want the lowest-cost option (see alternatives below).

 Comparison: UD Waterline vs popular rivals